Dodge City Train Travel

 The city rehabilitated the second and third floors of the depot for office space in 2016.
 These areas, which formerly housed the hotel, had been demolished in the previous remodel.
 They now accommodate the offices of the Dodge City Convention and Visitor’s Bureau, Dodge City Ford County Development Corporation and the Dodge City Area Chamber of Commerce.
 The build out cost $774,000 and was paid for through the city’s transient guest tax along with historic rehabilitation tax credits.
 The finishes, including woodwork throughout, mimic the appearance of the original Fred Harvey hotel rooms.
 Visitors can step back in time in a hotel room and bathroom refurbished by the Depot Theater Guild to reflect the Fred Harvey era.

 The former hotel lobby is the main gathering room and features many of the original fixtures, flooring, counter, woodwork and leaded glass windows.
 The Harvey House dining room has been restored for use as a meeting and special event space.
-City staff open the waiting room for Amtrak customers one hour prior to the arrival of the Southwest Chief and offer hot beverage service and restrooms.
+City staff open the waiting room for Amtrak customers one hour prior to the arrival of the Southwest Chief.
 The Amtrak area also houses the offices of Dodge City Public Transit, whose bus routes all serve the depot.

 Dodge City is the seat of Ford County, and the community sits near the Arkansas River and the 100th meridian, in an area of complete prairie.
 From 1847 until 1882, a sequence of forts was built in the Dodge City area to protect travelers along the Santa Fe Trail, ending with the U.S. Army’s Fort Dodge.
 Cattle ranching, travel along the Santa Fe Trail and the approach of the ATSF all encouraged people to settle and found Dodge City in 1872, just five miles west of Fort Dodge.
 The ATSF arrived in September 1872 to find a town ready and waiting for business.